Tenley Albright: Medicine

 A graduate of The Winsor School in Boston, Albright entered Radcliffe College in 1953 as a pre-med student, and focused on completing her education after the 1956 Olympics.
-She graduated from Harvard Medical School in 1961 at the age of 25, went on to become a surgeon.
+She graduated from Harvard Medical School in 1961 at the age of 25, and went on to become a surgeon.
 She practiced for 23 years, continuing as a faculty member and lecturer at Harvard Medical School.

 She chaired the Board of Regents of the National Library of Medicine at the National Institutes of Health.
 She has served as director for non-profits such as the Whitehead Institute for Biomedical Research and the Woods Hole Oceanographic Institution and companies such as West Pharmaceutical Services, Inc., and State Street Bank and Trust Company.

 In 1976 she served as the chief physician for the US Winter Olympic team.
 The American Academy of Achievement presented her with a Golden Plate Award in 1976.
 Her accomplishments earned her an induction into the International Women's Sports Hall of Fame in 1983.